graemet-umich/kickstarter-analysis/README.md

 For Louise, and her specific interest in Plays, the most important metric is Outcomes, i.e., whether a project succeeded, failed, or was canceled.
 This analysis will chart Outcomes on the basis of Project Launch Date (monthly calendar year) and Project Funding Goal (how much the investee asked in funding).

 ## Analysis and Challenges
 These analyses are straight from the BootCamp guidelines.
+The dates of the data range for Project Launch Date are from 5/17/09 to 3/15/17 and for Project Completion Date are 8/10/09 to 5/3/17.

 ### Analysis of Outcomes Based on Launch Date
 - Rename to Kickstarter_Challenge.xlsx the prior file data-1-1-3-StarterBook.xlsx